Toyota RAV4 Tire Guide By Cole Mitchell April 11, 2026 9 min read

 Tire Specs That Must Match (Size, Circumference, Load, Speed)

-If you want predictable handling and to avoid drivetrain stress on your RAV4, make sure each tire matches in size (width, aspect ratio, wheel diameter), overall circumference within about 1/4–1/2 inch, and comparable load-index and speed ratings.
-You’re responsible for tire specifications to maintain performance consistency and prevent mechanical strain.
+For predictable handling and to avoid drivetrain stress on your RAV4, each tire should match in size (width, aspect ratio, wheel diameter), overall circumference within about 1/4–1/2 inch, and load-index and speed ratings.
 Match these elements precisely.

 1. Size: identical width, aspect ratio, and wheel diameter to preserve steering geometry and ABS calibration.

-2. Circumference: keep overall diameter/circumference within 0.25–0.5″ to protect AWD differentials and transfer cases.
+2. Circumference: keep overall diameter within 0.25–0.5 inch to protect AWD components and the transfer case.

-3. Load & Speed Ratings: use equal or higher load-index and the same speed-rating to maintain stability under load and at speed.
+3. Load and Speed Ratings: use equal or higher load-index and the same speed rating to maintain stability under load and at speed.

-Also monitor tread depth; keep variations within 2/32–4/32″ for balanced traction.
-Mismatched specs increase wear, risk mechanical failure, and negate your freedom to drive confidently.
-When in doubt, consult vehicle placard or a tire professional and replace to the strictest matching standard.
+Also monitor tread depth and keep variations within 2/32–4/32 inch for balanced traction.
+When in doubt, check the vehicle placard or consult a tire professional, and replace to the strictest matching standard.

 Don’t Mix Winter, Summer, and All-Season Tires